dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/localization-modes.md

 ### LM_SCAN_DIRECTLY

-Localizes barcodes quickly.
-This mode is recommended in interactive scenario.
-This mode has the following arguments for further cuztomization.
+Localizes barcodes based on the direct scanning mode.
+It is the fastest among all localization modes, but it requires high barcode image quality, and the direction of the barcode must be horizontal or vertical.
+This mode is recommended in the real-time video scanning scenarios.

 **Available Mode Arguments:**